Leon Trotsky: World War I (1914–1917)

 Joseph Stalin wrote the following summary of Trotsky's role in 1917 in Pravda on 6 November 1918:

 All practical work in connection with the organization of the uprising was done under the immediate direction of Comrade Trotsky, the President of the Petrograd Soviet.
 It can be stated with certainty that the Party is indebted primarily and principally to Comrade Trotsky for the rapid going over of the garrison to the side of the Soviet and the efficient manner in which the work of the Military Revolutionary Committee was organized.

 Although this passage was quoted in Stalin's book The October Revolution (1934), it was expunged from Stalin's Works (1949).

 After the success of the October Revolution on 7–8 November 1917, Trotsky led efforts to repel a counter-attack by Cossacks under General Pyotr Krasnov and other troops loyal to the overthrown Provisional Government at Gatchina.
 Allied with Lenin, he defeated attempts by other Bolshevik Central Committee members (Zinoviev, Kamenev, Rykov, etc.) to share power with other moderate socialist parties.
 Trotsky advocated for a predominantly Bolshevik government and was reluctant to recall Mensheviks as partners after their voluntary withdrawal from the Congress of Soviets.
 However, he released several socialist ministers from prison.
 Neither Trotsky nor his colleagues in 1917 initially wished to suppress these parties entirely; the Bolsheviks reserved vacant seats in the Soviets and the Central Executive Committee for these parties in proportion to their vote share at the Congress.
 Concurrently, prominent Left Socialist Revolutionaries assumed positions in Lenin's government, leading commissariats such as agriculture (Andrei Kolegayev), property (Vladimir Karelin), justice (Isaac Steinberg), posts and telegraphs (Prosh Proshian), and local government (Vladimir Trutovsky).
 According to Deutscher, Menshevik and Social Revolutionary demands for a coalition government included disarming Bolshevik detachments and excluding Lenin and Trotsky, which was unacceptable even to moderate Bolshevik negotiators like Kamenev and Sokolnikov.
 By the end of 1917 Trotsky was unquestionably the second-most-powerful man in the Bolshevik Party after Lenin, overshadowing Zinoviev, who had been Lenin's top lieutenant for the previous decade.

 Russian Revolution and aftermath

 Commissar for Foreign Affairs and Brest-Litovsk (1917–1918)

-The Tauride Palace locked and guarded by Trotsky, Sverdlov, Zinoviev, and Lashevich during the dissolution of the Russian Constituent Assembly on 19 January 1918 (N.S.)

 After the Bolsheviks seized power, Trotsky became People's Commissar for Foreign Affairs.
 He published the secret treaties previously signed by the Triple Entente, which detailed plans for post-war reallocation of colonies and redrawing state borders, including the Sykes–Picot Agreement.
 This revelation on 23 November 1917 caused considerable embarrassment to Britain and France.